danawoodman/python-backupr/README.markdown

 ## Description

-Make a backup of a MySQL database and send an email through a Gmail account.
+Make a backup of a MySQL database and send an (optional) success email through a GMail account.

 This method will create a SQL dump of the given MySQL database, tar (compress) the file up and save the file to the local file system.

+Depending on the options you pass it, it will delete the SQL dump after your compress it and send you a (cute) email letting you know what happened and where the file was saved.
+The email will also have the Tar file attached to it so you have a backup on your email server in addition to the local file system.

+The backups are named with the name of the DB, and the timestamp it was run so you can easily grab a specific backup.

 ## Usage